Before you report a late return

 - Expect limited help if you’re a Commercial Host.
 You’re responsible for assessing late fees as per the policies posted on your public vehicle listing.

-Report a late return
+Report a late return in the US

 Be sure you’ve followed the pre-reporting steps listed above.
 If you’ve done so, follow these steps to report a late return:

 - Tap the “Get Help” prompt at the bottom of the Help Center screen.

 - Then select Host > Trip issue > Late return or missing car > Phone